limit-app/limit/README.md

 ## What is Limit & How do I Play?

 Limit is a 20x20 multiplayer tic-tac-toe game that is awesome.
-To play limit get a bunch of friends together and go to [limit.herokuapp.com](http://limit.herokuapp.com)
+To play limit, get a bunch of friends together and go to [limit.herokuapp.com](http://limit.herokuapp.com).

-If you want to help work on limit, you can find the [oringal repo here](http://github.com/the-next-2048/limit/).
+If you want to help work on limit, you can find the [original repo here](https://github.com/limit-app/limit/).

 ##The Rules